 It seems that one can find such NDE testimonies all throughout history.
-A story of Plato (428 – 348 BC), The Myth of Er, is often cited as the oldest description of a NDE attributed to an author clearly identified .
+A story of Plato (428 – 348 BC), The Myth of Er, is often cited as the oldest description of a NDE attributed to a clearly identified author.
 These experiences seem then even more universal that one can find similar stories in different eras.

 On the other side, as we will see it through some examples, NDE testimonies show sometimes important differences, and then can even be contradictory with regard to the message they carry.
 Moreover, we can remark that many NDE reports oppose to classical Bible interpretations.
 From a Christian point of view, at least, such observations can be disturbing at first sight, from which the interest of this study which will attempt to answer them.